-This paper describes the deployment of an EM technology that is an environmentally friendly non-destructive way to see below the ground surface for geology.
+Adrok's EM technology is environmentally friendly non-destructive way to see below the ground surface for geology.
 The method of deployment, on the ground, as opposed to airborne or downhole, means that there are zero emissions generation.
 The only carbon footprint is created by the transportation of the two-person survey crew and equipment to and from survey location (ideally not be aeroplane, preferably by car or train) and a small amount of carbon generation from computer data processors.